-About one in three Kentucky high school graduates needs to build skills to be ready for college-level work in three crucial subjects: reading, writing and mathematics.
+One in 10 public university students does not meet a college-ready benchmark for English, math or reading.
+The numbers are even higher for KCTCS, at four in 10, who are not ready for college-level work in one of these subjects.
 Many of these students are unaware of their skill levels and enroll in college to pursue a degree.
 This lack of preparedness can cause students to struggle with the rigor of academic curriculum and often contributes to low completion and graduation rates.

 In collaboration with faculty and campus leadership, the Council has implemented the Kentucky College Readiness Indicators.
 These benchmarks standardize assessment of a student being “college-ready.”
 Based on ACT and other placement exam scores, this new standardization helps guarantee a student is ready for credit-bearing coursework at any public college or university in Kentucky without additional preparation.

-Developmental education at Kentucky’s colleges and universities not only includes remedial coursework, but also a myriad of academic and advising support systems and services to assist students.
-The Council’s work in developmental education helps campuses constantly assess the success of these programs, as well as help K-12 school districts improve the curriculum needed for all graduates to be “college ready.”
+Developmental and corequisite education at Kentucky’s colleges and universities not only includes remedial coursework, but also a myriad of academic and advising support systems and services to assist students.
+The Council’s work in this area helps campuses constantly assess the success of these programs, as well as help K-12 school districts improve the curriculum needed for all graduates to be “college ready.”
 This improves student success rates at both levels.

-How developmental education helps us toward 2025 goals
+How these programs help us toward 2030 goals

 College preparation is an effective way to increase not only the percentage of students who succeed in postsecondary education, but also to ensure students opting out of college are equipped with the skills needed for career.
 This statewide effort to improve readiness is pivotal in ensuring Kentucky’s future workforce is competitive in a global economy.